BUILD Lab

 Shania Friedman, B.A.

-Shania is a first year graduate student in the Clinical Psychology doctoral program at Emory University.
+Shania is a second-year graduate student in the Clinical Psychology doctoral program at Emory.
 Originally from New Jersey, she graduated from Rowan University in 2021 with B.A.'s in Psychology and Anthropology.
-Shania is excited to explore the complex interplay between biological and contextual factors (e.g., neighborhood violence) among youth and families in low-income communities and communities of color.
-Ultimately, she hopes this research can inform robust
+Shania is interesting in understanding the complex interplay between biological (e.g., environmental toxin exposure) and contextual factors (e.g., objective and subjective measures of income) among youth and families in low-income communities and communities of color.

-treatment protocol, prevention, and policy.
-Outside of research, she enjoys reading historical fiction, exercising, and spending time with her fiancé and their puppy, Omar.
+Ultimately, she hopes this research can inform robust treatment protocol, prevention, and policy.
+Outside of research, she enjoys reading historical fiction, exercising, and exploring Atlanta with her son and husband, also known as the two Joes.

 Undergraduate Students

-**SURE student
+**SURE/SOAR/REU student

 Chloe Haimes